Crivaledaz/Secure_File_Server/README.md

 ```
 # Generate the private key
-openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365
+openssl req -x509 -nodes -newkey rsa:2048 -keyout Secure_File_Server/key.pem -out Secure_File_Server/cert.pem
 ```

 This command creates an RSA 2048 key and the associate certificate.
 Put these files in the folder you have chosen in the config.js https section.
 Our certificates are untrusted by common browser because no certification authority have signed it.
 That's the reason why a warning appears on your browser and you must add an exception for your certificate.
 You can also use Let's encrypt to sign your certificate and prevent browser warning.

 * Port

 By default, the Secure File Server listens on port 80, but you can change this and choose another not used port.

 ## Usage
 You only need to run the index.js with nodeJS :